 “The priesthood of all believers.”
 All members of the United Church of Christ are called to minister to others and participate as equals in the common worship of God, each with direct access to the mercies of God through personal prayer and devotion and service.
 Those who receive special training in pastoral, priestly, educational and administrative functions serve as servants and call others to be servants of Jesus Christ.

 “Responsible Freedom.”
 As individual members, we are free to believe and act in accordance with our perception of God’s will for our lives.
-But we are also called into loving covenantal relationships with one another, caring for the needs of community and not themselves alone.
+But we are also called into loving covenant relationships with one another, caring for the needs of community and not only ourselves.